 How to Book

 Contact us to check there is availability for the number of places you require.
 Download a booking form or contact us and we will send one to you.
 Complete and send to us.
 You will receive confirmation of your place and then a detailed information pack will be dispatched to you about twelve weeks before departure.
+This will contain up-to-date health information.
 Bird, butterfly and mammal checklists are available.